 You may be asking, “Wait…isn’t my bulk mailer supposed to take care of these things?”
 Actually, no.

-This one’s squarely on you.
+You have to learn how to add SPF records because it is exclusively your responsibility.
 Most mail programs don’t have access to the information required to do this for the security and integrity of your email.

 Most will not inform you that this is a problem.
 You’ll only be seeing your rate of bounced emails go up, without understanding why.

 It’s only when it lowers your sender reputation you may be prompted to find out why.

 That’s why YAMM’s notification feature is such a benefit.

 You’ll know almost immediately if delivery issues stem from your end and what to do to fix them.

 YAMM does not require an SPF record to work, so once this issue is sorted out, your emails will be delivered without the flag notice.

 Keep your email secure and your marketing on point with YAMM

 As an app officially recommended by Google Workspace, YAMM also has lots of great features that can provide further support for your email campaigns.
 You don’t have to do this alone.